biodranik/landing-hugo/content/team/Aleksandr Trus.md

 ---
 Aleksandr is a skilled hardware engineer and architect with an excellent knowledge of modern hardware, electronics, microelectronics and industrial automation.
 He has a vast experience in hardware design, production, testing and certification of multipurpose electrical and electronics devices intended for automation, telemetry data recording, collection, and transmitting.
 His area of expertise includes:

-* Digital and analog circuitry and safety
+* digital and analog circuitry and safety
 * FPGA fundamentals
 * PCB layout
-* Telemetry
+* telemetry
-* Telephony
+* telephony
 * SCADA
 * PLC (industrial automation)
-* Electronics, microelectronics hardware manufacturing, testing and certification
+* electronics, microelectronics hardware manufacturing, testing and certification
-* Project and team management
+* project and team management

 In VibroBox Aleksandr is responsible for: